Lean Manufacturing Principles [Definitive Guide]

-There are a number of Tools available for Lean Manufacturing, and the remaining installments of our multi-part series on Lean will focus on these various tools or methodologies:
+There are a number of Lean Manufacturing Principles, and the remaining installments of our multi-part series on Lean will focus on these various tools or methodologies:

 – 5S: 5S is all about organizing the work area to prevent waste.
 It is the most commonly implemented Lean Methodology according to many sources and a great way to get started walking the Lean path.

 – Kaizen: Kaizen is the practice of continually soliciting everyone to proactively work together to achieve Continuous Improvement.
 Regular incremental improvement to processes over the long term can achieve some amazing results.
 Kaizen force a more egalitarian way of thinking about improvement and includes “Gemba“, which is the practice of leaving the practice to get down onto the Shop Floor and see first hand what’s happening there.

 – Value Stream Mapping: A tool related to Kaizen that is used to identify and analyze waste.
 At Toyota, it was known as “Material and Information Flow Mapping.”